 Best Things To Do in Anaheim-Disneyland

 - #2View all Photos#2 in Anaheim-DisneylandShopping, Free, Neighborhood/AreaTYPE1 to 2 hoursTIME TO SPENDShopping, Free, Neighborhood/AreaTYPE1 to 2 hoursTIME TO SPENDRead More

-Described by recent visitors as a "hipster food court," the Anaheim Packing District features more than 20 artisan eateries, live music, a farmers market and an event area with a fireplace and orange grove.
-Housed in the former Anaheim Citrus Packing House, which was built in 1919, this two-level facility features a central atrium with a communal dining area flanked by cafes and kiosks.
+Described by recent visitors as hip and a cool place to dine, the Anaheim Packing District features more than 20 artisan eateries, live music, a farmers market and an event area with a fireplace and orange grove.
+Housed in the former Anaheim Packing House, which was built in 1919, this two-level facility features a central atrium with a communal dining area flanked by cafes and kiosks.
 Outside, there are picnic gardens and a marketplace, Farmers Park.

 Recent visitors highly recommended making a stop (or two) at the Anaheim Packing District.
 Both travelers and locals love its eclectic vibe and the variety of cuisines (catering to many different budgets) that are available here.
 Those who also visited Disneyland said this space provided a relaxing and interesting reprieve from the at times chaotic atmosphere of the theme park.